 Arrangements by Chapel Lawn Funeral Home, Winnipeg

-To send flowers to Harv's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Harv Kroeker, please visit our floral store.